The family reunion visa allows family members of foreign citizens holding a valid visa or residence permit to legally reside in Italy.

-For both family reunion visas, the family members who can join a foreigner who is living in Italy are as below:
+For both family reunion visas, the family members who can join a foreigner who is living in Italy are the following:

 - Spouse over 18, who is not legally divorced;

-- Children who are younger than 18 years (adopted, entrusted or protected children are included), from the spouse or born out of the marriage, unmarried on condition that the other parent, if in being, has granted the official consent;
+- Children who are younger than 18 years (including adopted, entrusted or protected children), from the spouse or born out of the marriage, unmarried on condition that the other parent has granted the official consent;

 - Dependent children who are older than 18 years, if they cannot support themselves due to health conditions;